Online selective conformal inference: adaptive scores, convergence rates and optimality: Convergence rates

-Theorem~\ref{th:consistency} is well known in the case of no selective inference, with the slightly relaxed assumption that $\Pi^\bench$ is continuous and only crosses $\alpha$ in $q^\bench_{\alpha}$ with $\Pi^\bench(0)>\alpha$ and $\Pi^\bench(B)<\alpha$ \citep{chen2001stochastic}\footnote{In light of our proof and our relaxed assumption Assumption~\ref{ass:crossing}, Theorem~\ref{th:consistency} also extends to that assumption.} Hence, Theorem~\ref{th:consistency} provides qualitative reasons for which a convergence can be expected under selection.
+Theorem~\ref{th:consistency} is well known in the case of no selective inference, with the slightly relaxed assumption that $\Pi^\bench$ is continuous and only crosses $\alpha$ in $q^\bench_{\alpha}$ with $\Pi^\bench(0)>\alpha$ and $\Pi^\bench(B)<\alpha$ \citep{chen2001stochastic}\footnote{In light of our proof and our relaxed assumption Assumption~\ref{ass:crossing}, Theorem~\ref{th:consistency} also extends to that assumption.}.
+Hence, Theorem~\ref{th:consistency} offers qualitative insights into the conditions under which convergence can be expected to hold under selection.
 First, the number of selections should be large enough.
 To quantify this, let us introduce $(\underline{J}(t))_{t\geq 1}$ and $(\bar{J}(t))_{t\geq 1}$ two increasing integer {\it deterministic} sequences and let

 Second, the (random) quantity $D_t$ \eqref{equDtT} should be small enough.
-This is quantified via a {\it deterministic} sequence $(\bar{D}_t)_{t\geq 1}$, tending to zero and nonincreasing in a vicinity of $+\infty$, such that there exists a constant $C_1>0$ such that
+This is quantified via a {\it deterministic} sequence $(\bar{D}_t)_{t\geq 1}$, tending to zero and eventually nonincreasing, such that there exists a constant $C_1>0$ such that